mapbox/protozero/doc/tutorial.md

 ## Prerequisites

-You need a C++11-capable compiler for protozero to work.
+You need a C++11-capable compiler for Protozero to work.
 Copy the files in the `include/protozero` directory somewhere where your build system can find them.
 Keep the `protozero` directory and include the files in the form